TRAINING GRANTS

 Joanna Chiu, PhD

-Joanna Chiu is a professor in the Department of Entomology and Nematology at the UC Davis.
-The Clock lab leverages genomics and molecular genetics approaches to understand the molecular and neuronal mechanisms underlying animal physiology and behavior.
-The Clock lab also works with relevant stakeholders to develop new strategies for managing insect pests and contribute to long-term global food security and public health.
+Dr. Joanna Chiu is a professor in the Department of Entomology and Nematology at the University of California, Davis.
+The Clock Lab leverages genomics and molecular genetics approaches to understand the molecular and neuronal mechanisms underlying animal physiology and behavior.
+The Clock Lab also works with relevant stakeholders to develop new strategies for managing insect pests and contribute to long-term global food security and public health.

 "Understanding the role of veterinary personnel and pet travel in regards to ticks and tick-borne disease in Alaska"